cyberbotics/urdf2webots/docs/tutorial.md

 cd src/kuka_experimental/kuka_lbr_iiwa_support/urdf
 rosrun xacro xacro --inorder -o model.urdf lbr_iiwa_14_r820.xacro
 ```
-This will compile the urdf from the xacro file and save it as model.urdf in the same directory.
-If your launch file added parameters to the xacro calls, you need to add them here too.
+This will compile the URDF from the XACRO file and save it as model.urdf in the same directory.
+If your launch file added parameters to the XACRO calls, you need to add them here too.
 <br />

 ## Converting the URDF to a PROTO file